 Work Permits for Chile

 Expats wishing to work in Chile will need a work permit.
 Getting a work permit for Chile is relatively straightforward and generally organised and sponsored through the hiring company.
 A work permit is therefore usually tied to an offer of employment and an official work contract.
-However, there are a few options for expats wanting to work legally in Chile.
+However, there are a few options for expats wanting to work legally in Chile without securing employment before their arrival.

 There are two types of work permits available and, if applying from outside the country, expats have 90 days to enter Chile once this has been approved.
 Work permits can be extended at the discretion of the Chilean authorities.